ARMmbed/BLEIntros/Docs/GettingStarted/IntroSamples.md

 1. The [URI Beacon](/GettingStarted/URIBeacon/) tutorial introduces the IDE, some C++ concepts and a working URI Beacon.

-2. The [Hear Rate](/GettingStarted/HeartRate/) tutorial introduces loops and conditions, and a simulated heart rate monitor reading.
+2. The [Heart Rate](/GettingStarted/HeartRate/) tutorial introduces loops and conditions, and a simulated heart rate monitor reading.

 For all of these, you should have: